• Drone

 • Provide student information and upload student grades from your school

-• Upon acceptance into BIPOC camp (you'll be notified within 2 weeks of the application deadline)
+• Upon acceptance into BIPOC camp (you'll be notified by April 16)

 Important Dates: